sadieni/polyclonality/bootstrap/readme.md

+# Bootstrap analysis
-This directory contains the code to run the bootstrap analysis shown in _Figure 2j_.
+This directory contains the code to run the non-parametric bootstrap analysis shown in _Figure 2j_.